-- 8302. (a) A principal may designate more than one attorney-in-fact in one or more powers of attorney for property and may provide that the authority conferred on two or more attorneys-in-fact shall or may be exercised either jointly or severally or in a manner, with the priority and with respect to particular subjects, provided in the power of attorney. - (b) Unless otherwise provided in the power of attorney: - (1) A power vested in two or more attorneys-in-fact may only be exercised by their unanimous action.

-- (2) If a vacancy occurs in the position of a co-attorney-in-fact, the remaining co-attorney-in-fact or co-attorneys-in-fact may exercise the powers under the power of attorney as if they are the only attorneys-in-fact. - (3) If a co-attorney-in-fact is unavailable to perform the duties of the co-attorney-in-fact because of absence, illness, or other temporary incapacity, the remaining co-attorney-in-fact or co-attorneys-in-fact may act under the power of attorney, as if they are the only attorneys-in-fact, where necessary to accomplish the purposes of the power of attorney or to avoid irreparable injury to the principal's property. - (c) A co-attorney-in-fact need not indicate his or her capacity as a co-attorney-in-fact when dealing with third persons. - (d) A co-attorney-in-fact is not liable for the actions of other co-attorneys-in-fact.
+- 8302. (a) A principal may designate more than one attorney-in-fact in one or more powers of attorney for property and may provide that the powers conferred on two or more attorneys-in-fact shall or may be exercised either jointly or severally or in a manner, with the priority, and with respect to particular subjects, provided in the power of attorney. - (b) Unless otherwise provided in the power of attorney: - (1) A power vested in two or more attorneys-in-fact over the same property or subject may only be exercised by their unanimous action. - (2) If a vacancy occurs in the position of a co-attorney-in-fact, the remaining co-attorney-in-fact or co-attorneys-in-fact may exercise the powers under the power of attorney as if they are the only attorneys-in-fact. - (3) If a co-attorney-in-fact is unavailable to perform the duties of the co-attorney-in-fact because of absence, illness, or other temporary incapacity, the remaining co-attorney-in-fact or co-attorneys-in-fact may act under the power of attorney, as if they are the only attorneys-in-fact, where necessary to accomplish the purposes of the power of attorney or to avoid irreparable injury to the principal's property. - (c) A co-attorney-in-fact need not indicate his or her capacity as a co-attorney-in-fact when dealing with third persons. - (d) A co-attorney-in-fact is not liable for the actions of other co-attorneys-in-fact, unless the co-attorney-in-fact participates in, knowingly acquiesces in, or conceals a breach of fiduciary duty committed by another co-attorney-in-fact.